Skip to main content

 depends_on = ["static-analysis", "security-review"]

 Each stage runs as an isolated agent turn.
 The summary stage receives the outputs from both prior stages as context.
-Total wall time per PR: 18-26 seconds depending on diff size.
+The wall-time design target per PR is under 30 seconds for a typical diff.

 Audit trail

 Every LLM call is logged to SQLite via kernex-memory: timestamp, provider, model, input hash, output hash, latency.
-The log is append-only from the agent’s perspective.
-The security team exports it weekly as SOC 2 evidence.
+The log is append-only from the agent’s perspective, which is what makes it usable as compliance evidence rather than just debugging output.